BaggelMC/BuildMC-Core-Plugin/docs/usage/end_event.md

 * When the **End is closed**, **all End portals are disabled** for both players and entities.
 * Players attempting to enter are simply **blocked**, creating a clean and predictable behavior.
-* **TNT protection** ensures players can't use complex redstone to break into spawn areas or grief the End or spawn.
+* **Entity-Blacklist** ensures players can't use monsters or explosives to grief the end spawn.

 ---